hihrois/baseball-game-simulator/README.md

 batting_stats/sample.csv exsits initially, so refer to it when you want to know about it.

 Be sure to change the valuable "BATTING_STATS_FILE_NAME" (in setting.py) correctly when you make a new .csv file.

+###2-2. pitching_stats, base_stats (optional)
+When applying log5 model, you need to add pitching_stats and base_stats. pitching_stats is stats of opponents'pitcher, and the construction is the same with batting_stats. base_stats is stats of average pitcher, ofcourse, the construction is same.

 ## 3. Simulate
 If you finish setting up, it is time to simulate!